solana-foundation/mucho/README.md

 counter = "AgVqLc7bKvnLL6TQnBMsMAkT18LixiW9isEb21q1HWUR"
 ```

-These addresses will be used to load programs using the `test-validator` at
+These addresses will be used to load programs using the `mucho validator` at
 genesis.

 ### `clone` configuration